 - To communicate and support research interests of graduate students of the School of Pharmacy.

-- Provide networking opportunities for students to communicate with PSC faculty to promote opportunities for new students to meet potential mentors and current students to consider collaborations.
+- Networking between students and faculty to promote opportunities for new students to meet potential mentors and current students to consider collaborations.

-- Advocate participation by communicating to student body professional opportunities like the School of Pharmacy Research Day, GSA research day and professional development opportunities offered by the University of Maryland, Baltimore.
+- Advocate participation by communicating to student body professional opportunities like the GSA research day and professional development opportunities offered by the University of Maryland, Baltimore.

 - To promote efficient recruitment and orientation of incoming graduate students.